Interview by Lyndsey Walsh

 Certainly, funding is always a challenge.
 In the last few years, we have enjoyed support from several grants connected to the city of Berlin (Berlin Senate) as well as the support of various foundations.
-Also, while there is a growing community of artist in Berlin working in Hybrid Arts, there are few places in Berlin, or elsewhere in Germany, dedicated to supporting innovative practice between art and science.
+Also, while there is a growing community of artists in Berlin working in Hybrid Arts, there are few places in Berlin, or elsewhere in Germany, dedicated to supporting innovative practice between art and science.
 What has been very encouraging over the last five years is a growing interest and flexibility on the part of scientists.
 For this, we are very thankful.
-It’s also interesting to see a growing public, which not only comes from the arts but also form people interested in the sciences and DIY and hacking culture.
+It’s also interesting to see a growing public, which not only comes from the arts but also from people interested in the sciences and DIY and hacking culture.
 Many of the artworks we have exhibited have come with their own challenges, especially those containing living materials.
 Still, we have welcomed these challenges; they have become the spice of life literally to us.

 Another challenge is the lack of knowledge and appreciation of Hybrid art – and with it, artistic research.
 On the one hand, we can perceive impressively intense positive feedback from the public and the press about our program of contemporary art and urgent 21 C topics (climate change, biotechnology, to name only a few of our related fields).
-On the other hand, we still perceive a ‘hierarchy of knowledge’: Coming from and being connected to academia I (RR) often see a hierarchy between scholars from science and humanities on the one hand and artistic research from artists active in the field of hybrid arts.
+On the other hand, we still perceive a ‘hierarchy of knowledge’: Coming from and being connected to academia, I (RR) often see a hierarchy between scholars from science and humanities on the one hand and artistic research from artists active in the field of hybrid arts.

-Art Laboratory Berlin has not only hosted exhibitions with living materials and objects of science, but also conferences and symposiums with both artists, humanities experts, and scientists.
+Art Laboratory Berlin has hosted not only exhibitions with living materials and objects of science but also conferences and symposiums with both artists, humanities experts, and scientists.
 Can you tell us more about how you bring together these different groups of people?

 Many of the artists we work with are equally active and confident in the lab and the studio.
 At the same time, an important part of their artistic research includes the ‘posthumanities’ such as STS and Posthuman feminist and queer theory.
 It seems natural to us to include scholars from these disciplines and scientists alongside artists in talks and conference panels.
-When we organise conference and symposia the mixing of disciplines is very important to us and different from many academic conferences we have attended, where academic scholars talk during the day, and the artists present in the evening (seemingly as entertainment).
+When we organise conferences and symposia, the mixing of disciplines is very important to us and different from many academic conferences we have attended, where academic scholars talk during the day, and the artists present in the evening (seemingly as entertainment).
 By combining scholars from science and humanities with artists within panels, our conferences have produced fruitful interdisciplinary discussions, some of which have led to common projects.